karl-zylinski/karl-zylinski.github.io/new/content/posts/introduction-to-odin.md

 ## Unions: Associate varying data with a name

 Many times you want to associate some data with a specific state.
-In C you would do this by having an enum plus a union.
+Say that you have a video game where the player can be in three states: `Default`, `Dashing` and `Jumping`.
+In C you could do this by having an enum with those three names plus a union to hold the data of three states.

-In Odin the unions are a bit more powerful, so you don't need the enum to do that:
+In Odin the unions are a bit more powerful, so you don't need the extra enum.
+You just need a `union` and some union variants:

 ```C
 Player_State_Default :: struct {